RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

 to store the date.
 For the timestamps, I will use `DATETIME` because I don't expect to need to calculate anything across timezones, which is what `TIMESTAMP` is mostly useful for.

+### Nullability

+Most of the nullability questions were fairly self explanatory, and don't require much in the way of justification.
+The ones that I thought weren't straight-forward however, I wanted to go into detail here.

+For the activity_log table, I originally intended for stating position and tray to be not null and for the ending positions to be nullable, in case an activity didn't involve moving the pot, it would be `NULL`.
+I realized however that when a pot initially comes into service, it will have no starting position or tray.
+So I reveresed the nullability, making the starting position nullable, for when a pot initially enters service, and the ending position not null, since I can simply check if an activity didn't involve moving the pot by SQL statements.

 ### Justification